ClimateCompatibleGrowth/Geo-X/README.md

 ### Hydro-specific files (Optional)
 The hydro-specific files can be obtained by running the [Geo-X-data-prep](https://github.com/ClimateCompatibleGrowth/Geo-X-data-prep) repository and from the [HydroBASINS section of HydroSHEDS](https://www.hydrosheds.org/products/hydrobasins).

 Create a `hydro` folder inside the `data` folder and place the following files inside it.
-You may need to rename them to match these:
+You will need to rename them to match these:
-- `hydropower_dams.gpkg`
+- `[COUNTRY ISO CODE]_hydropower_dams.gpkg`
 - `hybas_lev10_v1c.shp`

 > [!NOTE]